fuzzylogicxx/fuzzylogic/posts/northern-road-trip-2020.md

   {% respimg "" + mainImage.url + "", "" + mainImage.alt + "", "(min-width: 1600px) 646px, (min-width: 700px) 612px, 91.58vw", 320, mainImage.aspectRatioHeight %}
 </figure>

 In 2020 it was pretty difficult to holiday abroad for two reasons: firstly, the small matter of a global pandemic; and secondly, the arrival of our Border Terrier puppy, Rudy.
-So we decided to make the most of our beautiful homeland (Scotland) and go on a road trip, primarily on the west coast.
+So we decided to make the most of our beautiful homeland, Scotland, and go on a road trip.
+We’d head primarily up the west coast, taking in some places we’d been before and some we hadn’t, and we’d eat ourselves into a coma.

-## Monday:
+## Monday

-Following a quick stop to pick our hire car, we set off for Connel, near Oban.
+Following a quick stop to pick up our hire car, we set off for Connel, near Oban.

 The weather was decent, and there were early signs that Rudy would be a happy traveller.
 We needed only one brief stop during the 2 hour drive; at lovely Luss for a short walk to allow Rudy some shits and giggles (mainly shits).

 By mid-afternoon, we arrived at our destination, The Oyster Inn, donned our Covid masks and dropped off our stuff.
-We drove into Oban and had a saunter around, stopping to eat scallops at the stall at the harbour.
+We drove into Oban and had a saunter around, stopping to eat scallops at the harbourside Seafood Hut.

 That night we ate dinner in our hotel restaurant: Fish Pie and a beer for me, Scampi and a glass of wine for Clair.
-Perfectly decent pub grub.
+Perfectly decent pub fare all round.
 Holiday started!

 ## Tuesday

-We had breakfast in the hotel and it was a good ’un: a full Scottish for Clair, and Eggs Royal (poached eggs, salmon, spinach, hollandaise) for me.
-It was raining fairly heavily (the only day of bad weather all trip) so the fuel was welcome.
+We had breakfast in the hotel and it was a good’un: Clair went for a full Scottish, and I had Eggs Royal (poached eggs, salmon, spinach, hollandaise).
+The tasty fuel was welcome as there were ominous clouds gathering outside (this was to be the only day of bad weather all trip).

-We headed for Ganavan beach and played and had some good fun throwing tennis balls for Rudy on his long leash.
-He also got a chance to wear his new Hi-Vis outfit, which gave us a good laugh!
+We headed for Ganavan beach by which time it was raining pretty heavily.
+This gave Rudy a chance to show off his new Hi-Vis jacket, which gave us a good laugh!
+We played fetch-ball with Rudy on his long leash for a while and he got his first experience of playing in the sea.

-After that we headed for McCaig’s tower, but stopped half-way when we realised we’d need to walk the remainer in the rain, like the amateur outdoor people we are.

-We looked for lunch in Oban but it was slim pickings for pet-friendly places.
-We found Markie Dan’s.
-C ate fish and chips.
-L ate chicken and rice soup and a smoked haddock and mozarella fish cake – it was decent.

-Shout out to the toilet vending machine for total weirdness.
+After that we headed for local attraction McCaig’s tower, although stopped half-way when we realised we’d need to walk the remainer in the rain, like the amateur outdoor folk we are.
+Instead we got out in Oban and began looking for lunch while the rain continued unabated but it was slim pickings for pet-friendly places.
+Fortunately after some cold-fingered Googling we found Markie Dan’s, like an oasis in the desert.
+Clair ate fish and chips (which was tremendous) while I had chicken and rice soup and a smoked haddock and mozarella fish cake.
+Big up Markie Dan’s and shout out to the toilet vending machine for unexpected X-rated weirdness.

-We got back for a rest.

-We went to the Pierhouse Hotel and managed to get a table, thanks to David.
-We prayed R would be on his best behaviour.
+We got back to the Hotel for a rest, then it was time to head for dinner at the [Pierhouse Hotel](https://www.pierhousehotel.co.uk/about/hotel/whos-who) where our pal Fiona is General Manager and which has been on our must-visit list for ages.
+Despite our canine companion we managed to find a table (thanks David!) and as it sunk in how refined the place was, secretly began praying that the hairy ninja would be on his best behaviour.

+For starters and main we had:

-We ate smoked salmon on cripy salmon skin; breaded oysters with squid ink mayo.
-A seafood platter and lemon sole.
-Samphire on the side (plus chips; obvs)
+- smoked salmon on cripy salmon skin;
+- breaded oysters with squid ink mayo;
+- a seafood platter;
+- lemon sole; and on the side…
+- samphire; and
+- chips (obvs)

-For dessert, C had the burnt cream.
-L had the Buckthorn sorbet and orange chocolate Cremeux signature dessert and it was amazing.
+For dessert, Clair had the burnt cream, where I had their signature orange chocolate cremeux with buckthorn sorbet.
+(NB: Despite the other amazing food I’ve still to mention, as I look back I hereby award that dessert the “best dish of the holiday” – it was amazing.

 We retired for a whisky (Balvenie Port cask) in the snug with Fiona.
 It was great!